marcoooo/waves-dockers/test-containers/auth/myproxy/README.md

   > docker run -h docker.example.com -i agave-test-mpg cat /myproxy-gateway/hostcerts/new-mpgkey.pem > ~/.globus/hostkey.pem
   > chmod 600 ~/.globus/hostkey.pem

-To generate a new set of keys, run the following and paste the contents into the appropriate files.
+To generate a new set of host keys, use the included `create_hostcert` script by running the following command and paste the contents into the appropriate files.

-  > docker run -h docker.example.com -i \
+  > docker run -h docker.example.com -i -t \
-        agave-test-mpg \
+        agaveapi/myproxy \
-        grid-cert-request -host somehost.example.com -dir . -service somehost -prefix somehost -nopw && \
-        echo "globus" | grid-ca-sign -days 3650 -in somehostcert_request.pem -out somehostcert.pem && \
-        openssl rsa -in somehostkey.pem -outform PEM -out new-somehostkey.pem && \
-        echo "New host cert is" && cat somehostcert.pem && echo "New host key is: " && cat new-somehostkey.pem
+        create_hostcert somehost.example.com someservicename

 **NOTE** If you rebuild the container, the MyProxy CA cert will change and your keys will be invalidated.
 You will need to regenerate them afterwards.